luk4s/mautic-rails/README.md

   m.data = {} # hash of attributes
   m.push # push data to mautic
   ```

+### Webhook receiver
+Receive webhook from mautic, parse it and prepare for use.

+  1. add concern to your controller

+          include Mautic::ReceiveWebHooks
+  2. in routes must be specify `:mautic_id`, for example:

+          post "webhook/:mautic_id", action: "webhook", on: :collection

 ## Installation
 Add this line to your application's Gemfile: